donnydevanda/travelgo/README.md

 # Travelgo (Laravel 8)

 Travelgo is a travel solution that helps users to discover the beauty of Indonesia.
-Previously, this app named Travelgram was built in Laravel 7 with Bootstrap 4 around ten months ago.
+Previously, this app named Travelgram was built in Laravel 7 with Bootstrap 4.
 You can try Travelgram through https://github.com/donnydevanda/Travelgram-Laravel.

 #### Some differences between Travelgo and Travelgram:
 - Using Laravel 8 Jetstream & Bootstrap 5 (Previously Laravel 7 & Bootstrap 4).